dakrone/es-mode/README.md

   snippets for common operations
 - Ability to copy a request as a [curl](https://curl.haxx.se/) request, or other type of request (customizing `es-copy-as-fn`)
+- Support for kibana-like triple quoting (`"""`) for request bodies

 #### Using hide-show mode in results buffers